Yinghao-Zhang-x/Ethnic-Heritage-Painting-Emotion-Dataset/README.md

 # Ethnic Heritage Painting Emotion Dataset

-This repository provides the image datasets used in the paper **"Chain-of-Thought Rationale-Guided Emotion Recognition in Ethnic Heritage Paintings"**.
+This repository provides a representative subset of the image datasets used in the paper **"Chain-of-Thought Rationale-Guided Emotion Recognition in Ethnic Heritage Paintings"**.

-The dataset is released to support academic research on emotion recognition, visual interpretation, and digital analysis of ethnic heritage paintings.
+The released subset is provided to support academic research on emotion recognition, visual interpretation, and digital analysis of ethnic heritage paintings.
+It contains approximately 25% of the full datasets.

 ## Dataset Contents

-This repository contains two image datasets:
+The released subset contains two image datasets:

-1. **Dongba paintings dataset**
+1. **Dongba paintings dataset**: 48 images, including 4 representative samples from each of the 12 emotion categories.
-2. **Ethnic Painting dataset**
+2. **Ethnic Painting dataset**: 391 images, including 287 positive samples and 104 negative samples.

-The released data include painting images and category information.
+A total of 439 representative painting images are publicly released, together with the corresponding category information.

 ## Folder Structure